a4kap1404/CSE291_PROJECT/README.md

 After run_comparison.sh is run, it stores this comparison in a file named **placement_metrics** inside the **new_workspace/flow** directory which can be viewed by the user.

 By default the path to the predicted files is **../../models/base_model/pred** as the model, during inference, stores its predictions in this specific directory.
-Please note that all paths used in the run_comparison.sh script are relative to the flow directory and it must be run inside new_workspace/flow to be succesful.
+Please note that all paths used in the run_comparison.sh script are relative to the flow directory and it must be run inside new_workspace/flow to be successful.
 Users are free to modify the path to the prediction files according to convenience

 Currently, the pred directory inside **models/base_model** has pregenerated predicted files for 100 gcd_nangate45 variants.
 If the user wishes to run comparison on these designs with respect to the default OpenRoad flow, they must run the command below: